Karina Nguyen

 Investigations

-My work in visual investigative journalism & human rights involved extensive data collection, evidence verification, satellite analysis, 3D reconstructions, legal submissions, investigative tools, and applied remote sensing:
+My work in visual forensics & human rights contributed to the Pulitzer Prize reporting.
+That involved investigations of war crimes and crimes against humanity with extensive data collection, evidence verification, satellite analysis, 3D reconstructions, legal submissions, investigative tools, and applied remote sensing.

 - Bloomberg CityLab